 I studied to be an archivist and a historian at the University of Maryland, College Park, and have worked at the University of Maryland Archives, Smithsonian Museum of American History, National Anthropological Archives, and Pennsylvania State Archives.
 I’ve been fortunate over the years to been able to work with many historical records and I try to incorporate that into my writing as much as I can.

 I also have the good fortune of being married to an archivist!
-My wife Andra is an accomplished digital archivist who helps me navigate the world of digital archives and other historical sources available online.
+My wife Andra is an accomplished digital archivist who helps me navigate the world of digital archives and to find historical sources available online.
 Most of my posts would be much less interesting without her editing and help finding sources and images.

 Feel free to leave a comment with any questions or comments about my blog posts or about American history between 1850 and 1950 in general.